Owner Occupied Group Housing

 Inspection Requirements for Owner Occupied Group Homes

 The City Code requires the inspection of Owner Occupied Group Houses to ensure compliance with basic life safety codes.
 Inspections are conducted by the Department of Housing and Community Development.
 Identified code violations must be corrected before a certificate of registration will be issued.
-Failure to correct the identified violation(s) in a timely manner may result in the issuance of a citation and a fine.
+Failure to correct the identified violation(s) promptly may result in the issuance of a citation and a fine.

 During the inspection, the City inspector will walk through the house with the owner to verify that the following requirements have been met: